Denialism: HIV/AIDS

-Some international corporations, such as ExxonMobil, have contributed to "fake citizens' groups and bogus scientific bodies" that claim that the science of global warming is inconclusive, according to a criticism by George Monbiot.
-ExxonMobil did not deny making the financial contributions, but its spokesman stated that the company's financial support for scientific reports did not mean it influenced the outcome of those studies.
-Newsweek and Mother Jones have published articles stating corporations are funding the "denial industry".

-In the context of consumer protection, denialism has been defined as "the use of rhetorical techniques and predictable tactics to erect barriers to debate and consideration of any type of reform, regardless of the facts."
-The Bush Administration's replacement of previous science advisers with industry experts or scientists tied to the industry, and its refusal to submit the Kyoto Protocol for ratification due to uncertainties they asserted were present in the climate change issue, have been cited by the press as examples of politically motivated denialism.

 COVID-19

 The term "COVID-19 denialism" or merely "COVID denialism" refers to the thinking of those who deny the reality of the COVID-19 pandemic, at least to the extent of denying the scientifically recognized COVID mortality data of the World Health Organization.
 The claims that the COVID-19 pandemic has been faked, exaggerated, or mischaracterized are pseudoscience.
-Some famous people who have engaged in COVID-19 denialism include Elon Musk, former U.S. President Donald Trump, and Brazilian President Bolsonaro.
+Some famous people who have engaged in COVID-19 denialism include Elon Musk, U.S. President Donald Trump, and former Brazilian President Bolsonaro.

 Evolution

 Religious beliefs may prompt an individual to deny the validity of the scientific theory of evolution.
 Evolution is considered an undisputed fact within the scientific community and in academia, where the level of support for evolution is essentially universal, yet this view is often met with opposition by biblical literalists.
 The alternative view is often presented as a literal interpretation of the Book of Genesis's creation myth.
 Many fundamentalist Christians teach creationism as if it were fact under the banners of creation science and intelligent design.
 Beliefs that typically coincide with creationism include the belief in the global flood myth, geocentrism, and the belief that the Earth is only 6,000–10,000 years old.
 These beliefs are viewed as pseudoscience in the scientific community and are widely regarded as erroneous.